Introduction for MHA

 Overview for MHA

-We focus on scRNA data of male genitourinary development and disease.
-In the present version, MHA contain 11 datasets, 2 species (Homo sapiens and Mus musculus), 5 organs/tissues (Testis, Epididymis, Vas deferens, Corpus cavernosum and Prostate), and total 401,501 scRNA data of cells.
-At the output end, we provide UMAP and TSNE plot, violin plot, frequency bar plot and bubble plot to meet various data display requirements of users.
+We focus on scRNA data related to the development and disease of the male genitourinary system.
+In the current version, MHA includes 12 datasets spanning 3 species (Homo sapiens, Rattus norvegicus, and Mus musculus) and 5 organs/tissues (Testis, Epididymis, Vas deferens, Corpus cavernosum, and Prostate), totaling 474,486 scRNA data points.
+Additionally, MHA provides two stRNA datasets for human and rat corpus cavernosum.
+For data visualization, we offer various output options, including UMAP and TSNE plots, violin plots, frequency bar plots, and bubble plots, to meet the diverse display needs of users.

-- Human_Germ_Cell_Lineage_Atlas: this dataset is the germ cell line subset of “Human_Testis_Development_Atlas”, from spermatogonial stem cell to spermatid, we provide simple and detailed clustering classifications.
+- Human Germ Cell Lineage Atlas: this dataset is the germ cell line subset of “Human Testis Development Atlas”, from spermatogonial stem cell to spermatid, we provide simple and detailed clustering classifications.
+Data could be downloaded from GSE149512 of GEO data base.

-- Mouse_Germ_Cell_Lineage_Atlas: this dataset is the germ cell line subset of “Mouse_Testis_Development_Atlas”, from spermatogonial stem cell to spermatid, we provide simple and detailed clustering classifications.
+- Mouse Germ Cell Lineage Atlas: this dataset is the germ cell line subset of “Mouse Testis Development Atlas”, from spermatogonial stem cell to spermatid, we provide simple and detailed clustering classifications.
+Data could be downloaded from GSE211115 of GEO data base.

-- Human_Testis_Non_Obstructive_Azoospermia_Atlas: this dataset included 5 adult testicular samples with normal spermatogenesis and 7 testicular samples of non-obstructive azoospermia (NOA).
+- Human Testis Non-Obstructive Azoospermia Atlas: this dataset included 5 adult testicular samples with normal spermatogenesis and 7 testicular samples of non-obstructive azoospermia (NOA).
 NOA can be further classified as idiopathic nonobstructive azoospermia (n=3), Klinefelter's syndrome (n=3) and YqAZFa microdeletion (n=1) according to etiology.
+Data could be downloaded from GSE149512 of GEO data base.

-- Human_Epididymis_Atlas: this dataset contains 3 caput epididymidis samples from normal adult.
+- Human Epididymis Atlas: this dataset contains 3 caput epididymidis samples from normal adult.
+Data could be downloaded from GSE148963 of GEO data base.

-- Mouse_Epididymis_Vas_deferens_Atlas: this dataset contains samples of Caput (n=1), Cauda (n=1), Corpus (n=1), and Vas deferens (n=1) from adult mice, we provide simple and detailed clustering classifications.
+- Mouse Epididymis Vas deferens Atlas: this dataset contains samples of Caput (n=1), Cauda (n=1), Corpus (n=1), and Vas deferens (n=1) from adult mice, we provide simple and detailed clustering classifications.
+Data could be downloaded from GSE145443 of GEO data base.

-- Human_Corpus_Cavernosum_Atlas: 8 samples of corpus cavernosum from normal men (n=3) and erectile dysfunction patients (ED, n=5).
-ED patients can be further classified as non-diabetic ED (non-DM, n=3) and diabetic ED (DMED, n=2). we provide simple and detailed clustering classifications.
+- Human Corpus Cavernosum Atlas: 8 samples of corpus cavernosum from normal men (n=3) and erectile dysfunction patients (ED, n=6).
+ED patients can be further classified as non-diabetic ED (non-DM, n=3) and diabetic ED (DMED, n=3).
+We provide simple and detailed clustering classifications.
+Data could be downloaded from GSE206528 and GSE259348 of GEO data base.

-- Human_Prostate_Cancer_Atlas: this dataset contains 19 human prostate samples from 3 normal prostates and 16 prostate cancers.
+- Human Prostate Cancer Atlas: this dataset contains 19 human prostate samples from 3 normal prostates and 16 prostate cancers.
 We provide simple and detailed clustering classifications according to the original study description.
+Data could be downloaded from GSE120716 and GSE141445 of GEO data base.

-- Human_Testis_Aging_Atlas: 12 human testicular samples include normal young (n=4), normal old (n=3) and unhealthy old (n=5, with high body mass index), to show the aging process of human testis.
+- Human Testis Aging Atlas: 12 human testicular samples include normal young (n=4), normal old (n=3) and unhealthy old (n=5, with high body mass index), to show the aging process of human testis.
+Data could be downloaded from GSE182786 of GEO data base.

 News